John S. Kiely

 While in law school, Mr. Kiely served as a legal extern to the Honorable Anita Florio of the Appellate Division, Second Judicial Department, of New York.

-He has written articles for the New Jersey Law Journal about estate litigation regarding undue influence, lack of capacity, improperly executed wills, and reformation based on probable intent.
+He has written articles for the New Jersey Law Journal about estate litigation, in particular about undue influences, lack of capacity claims, improperly executed wills, and reformation of wills based on probable intent.

 Mr. Kiely frequently lectures on estate planning topics, such as estate planning for digital assets, income tax planning aspects of estate planning, options for illiquid estates with significant estate tax liabilities, and about proposed legislative and regulatory action that would affect estate planning.